Quick Summary

 • Writing clean, efficient code.

-• If using version control systems (e.g., Git) for changes, share the work.
+• Using version control systems (e.g., Git) to manage code changes.

 • Implementing continuous integration (CI) practices ensures code is merged and tested regularly.